michael-a-green/machine-learning/projects/capstone/capstone_report_michael.md

 It will not chose a negative movement, and the `constrained_random_action()` function is used to detect when the robot has entered a dead end.

+#### Challenges Faced Implementing The Q-Learning Robot
+These were some of the largest challenges faced while executing this project:

+* Defining the state for the Q-table of the robot
+* Defining the reward function for the Robot
+* Determining the type of random actions to allow and to not allow the robot to perform
+* How to reuse training in the scored runs.

+It was a challenge to define the state of the robot.
+A state is required because the Q-learning algorithm requires that the agent record action-values for all possible actions for each given state the agent can take on within a given environment.
+It's know from working on previous projects that if a state-type is not chosen correctly it may either result in a state-space that requires too much training in order to adequately cover it or may result in a state-space that does not comprehensively describe all the possible situations the agent may encounter in the environment.
+The bottom line consequence of either situation is that the robot would not be able to solve mazes at all even when using very large training trials.

+At first the the chose state for the robot was just its location in the maze using an (x,y) coordinate system with the origin at the start point in the maze.
+It was originally thought that this would result in a very small state space (essentially the state space is \\( N^2 \\) where \\( N \\) is the dimension of the maze).
+After some large training trials (1000's of training trials) it was found that the robot could not successfully traverse certain mazes.
+It was then realized that the best action a robot should take not only is dependent upon its location in the maze, but _also in which direction the robot was heading in that given position_.
+This results in a larger state space (now it's \\( 4*N^2 \\)).
+But this was a tractable increase in size: meaning the amount of extra training was reasonable (it was not an exponential increase in state space).
+In return for the increased state space, the new state definition resulted in a Q-table that more accurately incorporated action-values in a Q-table that once adequately trained resulted in the robot being able to traverse all of the mazes.

+The second challenge involved determining a good reward system.
+It is understood that the reward function for the Q-learning robot was vital to the behavior of the robot.
+Due to underlying complexities of the maze (the presence of several dead ends and loops) a simple reward system that rewarded a single negative value for all types of movements and large positive value for movements into a goal square proved counterproductive to achieving a final behavior that solved the maze.
+After observing robot behaviors it was realized that:

+* Actions that result in zero movement should be discouraged
+* Actions that move away from the goal squares should be discouraged, but in a gradual manner so to not drive the robot into dead ends that happen to be close to a goal square

+Consequently a more complex reward function was devised where the robot would receive large negative rewards for running into walls, and would receive better rewards for actions that move it closer to the goal squares resulted in the robot converging during training to behaviors that solved all of the mazes.

+The third challenge entailed determining how often the robot should behave randomly and what would be considered the allowed actions when it behaves randomly.
+After some trail-and-error it was realized that allowing it to do all of the actions defined in the problem statement would not be the best policy to take when allowing the robot to take random actions.
+It was found that moving backwards (especially when moving backwards out of a dead end) made it more difficult for the robot to act efficiently on the actions subsequent to its backwards movement.
+So a new set of movements and rotations  were setup in the robot when it acts randomly that did not include it moving backwards.

+The fourth challenge centered around how to implement the robot to enable transfer the training accumulated during the robot's training trials to the final scored runs.
+It was determined that writing out the trained Q-table at the end of its training trials and reading it in before starting its scored runs was a simple and low-cost way to do that.

 ### Refinement [Refinement]